nwilson512/nwilson512.github.io/sample-works/create-a-statamic-web-server-on-google-cloud-platform/create-a-key-and-add-it-to-gcp.md

 **Perform the following steps to create a key pair and manually add a key to a GCP Project:**

-1. Generate an RSA key pair, we'll use the default name for this one:
+1. Generate an RSA key pair, these examples use the default name:

     ```
     ssh-keygen -t rsa
     ```

-    This will create a public/private key pair, named "id_rsa" and place it in a hidden key directory on your Computer.
+    This creates a public/private key pair, named "id_rsa" and places it in a hidden key directory on your computer.

 2. Change directories to your key directory: